spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-cactus-comments.md

 ## Usage

+Upon starting Cactus Comments, a `bot.cactusbot` user account is created automatically.

-To get started wit cactus comments message `@bot.cactusbot:your-homeserver.com` and type `help` to make sure it works.
+To get started, send a `help` message to the `@bot.cactusbot:your-homeserver.com` bot to confirm it's working.
-Then register a site by typing: `register <sitename>`.
+Then, register a site by typing: `register <sitename>`.
 You will then be invited into a moderation room.
 Now you are good to go and can include the comment section on your website!

 **Careful:** To really make use of self-hosting you need change a few things in comparison to the official docs!